/ > help > api

 Parameters:

-• text — Message body (string)
+text String Message body No

-• name (optional) — Sender name override
+name String Sender name override Yes

-• flair (optional) — Flair for the message
+flair String Flair for the message Yes

 chattable.sendMessage("Hello world!", "Bot", "robot", false);